eternalist10/Change-Nest/README.md

 - [Contact](#contact)

 ## Introduction
-Pay-To-Care is a decentralized application (dApp) designed to facilitate crowdfunding through the Ethereum Blockchain.
+Change-Nest is a decentralized application (dApp) designed to facilitate crowdfunding through the Ethereum Blockchain.
 It allows users to create campaigns and make donations securely using smart contracts.

 ## Features
 - Create crowdfunding campaigns